 Confusing priorities drive confusing results.

 Prioritization requires clarity but, most importantly, sacrifice.
 Saying yes to what’s important is easy.
-What you say ‘no’ to defines your success.
+It’s what you say ‘no’ to that defines your success.

 An ‘even over’ statement is a declaration of priority.
-You are saying you will emphasize one good thing even over another good thing.
+You are saying that you will prioritize one good thing even over another good thing.

 Use this tool to establish clear team priorities.
 Your team will become what they focus on.

 Leading is about choice.
-You have to make tough calls.
-Prioritizing requires favoring one good thing over another.
+You have to make tough calls and prioritizing requires favoring one good thing over another.

 Getting rid of negative, meaningless things is easier.
 The challenge is prioritizing among good things.